atlarge-research/yardstick/docs/tutorial.md

 You should now be able to connect to the DAS-6 using the command `ssh das6`.
 SSH will first request your VUnet password, and then your DAS-6 password.

+> [!TIP]
-> PRO TIP: If you connect to the DAS-6 regularly, it is worth switching to public-key authentication using `ssh-keygen` and `ssh-copy-id`.
+> If you connect to the DAS-6 regularly, it is worth switching to public-key authentication using `ssh-keygen` and `ssh-copy-id`.
 This is left as an exercise for the reader.

+> [!TIP]
-> PRO TIP: Use [eduVPN](https://www.eduvpn.org/client-apps/) to connet to the DAS-6 when you're not directly connected to the VU campus network.
+> Use [eduVPN](https://www.eduvpn.org/client-apps/) to connet to the DAS-6 when you're not directly connected to the VU campus network.

 ### VSCode